How to Install Jellyfin Media Server on Debian Linux

 Securing Jellyfin with HTTPS Using Let’s Encrypt

-Securing your Jellyfin server with HTTPS is crucial to protect data exchanged between the server and clients.
-Let’s Encrypt provides free SSL certificates, and Certbot simplifies obtaining and managing them.
-This process applies to both Apache and Nginx configurations.
+Securing your Jellyfin server with HTTPS protects data exchanged between the server and clients.
+Fortunately, Let’s Encrypt provides free SSL certificates, and Certbot simplifies obtaining and managing them.
+For detailed SSL setup, see our guides on securing Nginx with Let’s Encrypt on Debian or securing Apache with Let’s Encrypt on Debian.

 Installing Certbot and Web Server Plugins

 Certbot is the recommended tool for obtaining SSL certificates.
-Install Certbot with the appropriate plugin for your web server:
+Therefore, install Certbot with the appropriate plugin for your web server:

 • For Apache: